 - Enabling Framework: the enabling framework includes services required to support the operation of all services and the VREs supported by such services.
-As such it includes: a resource registry service, to which all e-infrastructure resources (data sources, services, computational nodes, etc.) can be dynamically (de)registered and discovered by user and other services; Authentication and Authorization services, as well as Auditing Services, capable of both granting and tracking access and usage actions from users; and a VRE manager, capable of deploying in the collaborative framework VREs inclusive of a selected number of "applications", generally intended as sets of interacting services; - Storage Framework: the storage framework includes services for efficient, advanced, and ondemand management of digital data, encoded as: files in a distributed file system, collection of metadata records, and time series in spatial databases; such services are used by all other services in the architecture, exception made for the enabling framework; - Analytics Framework: the analytics framework includes the services required for running methods provided by scientists taking advantage, in transparent way, of the power of the underlying computation cloud (e.g. parallel computation) and of a plethora of standard statistics methods, provided out of the box to compute over given input data; - Collaborative framework: the collaborative framework supports all VREs deployed by the scientists and for each of them provides social networking services, user management services, shared workspace services, and WebUI access to the information cloud and to the analytics framework, via analytics laboratory services.
+As such it includes: a resource registry service, to which all e-infrastructure resources (data sources, services, computational nodes, etc.) can be dynamically (de)registered and discovered by user and other services; Authentication and Authorization services, as well as Auditing Services, capable of both granting and tracking access and usage actions from users; and a VRE manager, capable of deploying in the collaborative framework VREs inclusive of a selected number of "applications", generally intended as sets of interacting services.
+This framework has been enhanced in several components and extended to include an orchestrator service to manage complex management workflows; - Storage Framework: the storage framework includes services for efficient, advanced, and ondemand management of digital data, encoded as: files in a distributed file system, collection of metadata records, and time series in spatial databases; such services are used by all other services in the architecture, exception made for the enabling framework; - Analytics Framework: the analytics framework includes the services required for running methods provided by scientists taking advantage, in transparent way, of the power of the underlying computation cloud (e.g. parallel computation) and of a plethora of standard statistics methods, provided out of the box to compute over given input data.
+This framework has been enhanced in several components and extended to include support for computational notebooks; - Collaborative framework: the collaborative framework supports all VREs deployed by the scientists and for each of them provides social networking services, user management services, shared workspace services, and WebUI access to the information cloud and to the analytics framework, via analytics laboratory services. - Publishing framework: the publishing framework includes services for documenting (by rich metadata) and publishing research artifacts (datasets, notebooks, processes, as well as any community-defined artifact) produced by the VRE and its VLabs thus to promote their FAIRness [5].